apatsufas/homebridge-tapo-p100/README.md

 "lang":"en_US"}}
 ```
 ## Information
-This plugin will also allow you to control the Tapo P100 Plugs even if you have blocked the internet connectivity of the device.
+This plugin will also allow you to control the Tapo P100 Plugs and L510E Lightbulbs even if you have blocked the internet connectivity of the device.

 I created the plugin for personal use and wanted to share it with other people too.

-It should be trivial to add support for L530 Bulbs, but I have none to test it with.
+It should be trivial to add support for L530 Bulbs (beta is available if you want to test it and provide feedback), but I have none to test it with.
 Should also work with the P105 plugs (haven't tested it though).

 ### Thanks / Credits